High-throughput study of the static dielectric constant at high temperatures in oxide and fluoride cubic perovskites: Abstract

 \section{Abstract}

-Using finite-temperature phonon calculations and the Lyddane-Sachs-Teller relations, we calculate ab initio the static dielectric constant of 92 semiconducting oxides and fluorides with cubic perovskite structures at 1000\,K. We first compare our method with experimental measurements, and we find that it succeeds in describing the temperature dependence and the relative ordering of the static dielectric constant $\epsilon_{DC}$ in the series of oxides BaTiO$_{3}$, SrTiO$_{3}$, KTaO$_{3}$.
-Then, based on the high-temperature phonon dispersions obtained in a previous study, we find that the dispersion of $\epsilon_{DC}$ is much larger in oxides than in fluorides at 1000\,K, and that niobates are the best dielectrics at high temperatures within this class of materials.
-Finally, we display the correlograms of the dielectric constants with simple structural descriptors, and we point out that $\epsilon_{DC}$ is actually well correlated with the infinite-frequency dielectric constant $\epsilon_{\infty}$, even in those materials with phase transitions in which $\epsilon_{DC}$ is strongly temperature-dependent.
+Using finite-temperature phonon calculations and the Lyddane-Sachs-Teller relations, we calculate ab initio the static dielectric constants of 78 semiconducting oxides and fluorides with cubic perovskite structures at 1000\,K. We first compare our method with experimental measurements, and we find that it succeeds in describing the temperature dependence and the relative ordering of the static dielectric constant $\epsilon_{DC}$ in the series of oxides BaTiO$_{3}$, SrTiO$_{3}$, KTaO$_{3}$.
+We show that the effects of anharmonicity on the ion-clamped dielectric constant, on Born charges, and on phonon lifetimes, can be neglected in the framework of our high-throughput study.
+Based on the high-temperature phonon spectra, we find that the dispersion of $\epsilon_{DC}$ is one order of magnitude larger amongst oxides than fluorides at 1000\,K. We display the correlograms of the dielectric constants with simple structural descriptors, and we point out that $\epsilon_{DC}$ is actually well correlated with the infinite-frequency dielectric constant $\epsilon_{\infty}$, even in those materials with phase transitions in which $\epsilon_{DC}$ is strongly temperature-dependent.